mudjaycker/mudjaycker/README.md

-## I'm a Trapper, Beatmaker, Developer, and Polyglot, Teacher!!!
+## I'm a Trapper, Beatmaker, Developer, and Polyglot !!!

 - 🌱 I’m currently learning 3 natural languages 🤣
 - 👯 I’m looking to collaborate with other content creators